9 Countries That Have Banned McDonald’s

 Andrew F. Kazmierski/Shutterstock

 Until 1995, there was only one McDonald’s restaurant on this Caribbean island.
 Now, there are zero.
 The country has a law banning foreign fast-food joints that has been in place since the 1970s.
 McDonald’s, however, managed to find a loophole in 1985 by building a Mickey D’s on a U.S. Naval Air Station.
 That station closed in 1995, however, and the McDonald’s closed with it.
 According to mic.com, the franchise took another crack at breaking into Bermuda in 1999, but this time, the law won out.
 Don’t miss these items on the McDonald’s secret menu.

 In recent years, relations between this Middle Eastern country and the United States have been tense to say the least, and Western franchises like McDonald’s have been collateral damage.
 There hasn’t been a set of Golden Arches in Iran since 1979.
-However, as diplomatic relations between Iran and Western nations have improved in the last few years, people have begun wondering whether the chain could make a comeback.
+However, that hasn’t stopped people from wondering whether the chain could eventually make a comeback.
 Further complicating matters, Iran has created its own McDonald’s substitute, Mash Donald’s.
 You won’t believe what these familiar products are called in foreign countries.

 This small European nation, located in the Balkans, used to have a few McDonald’s restaurants; seven, to be exact, with several of them in the nation’s capital, Skopje.
 In 2013, the person running the Macedonian McDonald’s lost their license, causing all seven stores to permanently close.
 Rumor has it that the Macedonian franchisee and the European CEO of McDonald’s had a falling-out.
 Learn which European nation has the most expensive McDonald’s in the world.